-Research and development expenses are expected to increase as we advance the clinical development of MCLA-128 and MCLA-117 and further advance the research and development of our pre-clinical bispecific antibody candidates and other earlier stage products.
+Research and development expenses are expected to increase as we advance the clinical development of MCLA-128, MCLA-117 and MCLA-158 and further advance the research and development of our pre-clinical bispecific antibody candidates and other earlier stage products.
+IND-enabling studies for MCLA-145, our most advanced drug candidate in our collaboration and license agreement with Incyte Corporation, are ongoing.
 The successful development of our bispecific antibody candidates is highly uncertain.
 At this time, we cannot reasonably estimate the nature, timing and estimated costs of the efforts that will be necessary to complete the development of, or the period, if any, in which material net cash inflows may commence from, any of our bispecific antibody candidates.
 This is due to numerous risks and uncertainties associated with developing drugs, including the uncertainty of:

-- the scope, rate of progress and expense of our research and development activities; - clinical trials and early-stage results; - the terms and timing of regulatory approvals; - the expense of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; and - the ability to market, commercialize and achieve market acceptance for MCLA-128, MCLA-117 or any other bispecific antibody candidate that we may develop in the future.
+- the scope, rate of progress and expense of our research and development activities; - clinical trials and early-stage results; - the terms and timing of regulatory approvals; - the expense of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; and - the ability to market, commercialize and achieve market acceptance for MCLA-128, MCLA-117, MCLA-158 and MCLA-145 or any other bispecific antibody candidate that we may develop in the future.

-Any of these variables with respect to the development of MCLA-128, MCLA-117 or any other bispecific antibody candidate that we may develop could result in a significant change in the costs and timing associated with the development of MCLA-128, MCLA-117 or such other bispecific antibody candidate.
+A change in the outcome of any of these variables with respect to the development of any of our antibody candidates would significantly change the costs, timing and viability associated with the development of that antibody candidate.
 For example, if the FDA, the EMA or other regulatory authority were to require us to conduct pre-clinical and clinical studies beyond those which we currently anticipate will be required for the completion of clinical development or if we experience significant delays in enrollment in any clinical trials, we could be required to expend significant additional financial resources and time on the completion of our clinical development programs.